What companies have gained a competitive advantage by building a DSS?

 McGraw Hill -- marketing system

-Merrill Lynch -- cash management system
+Merrill Lynch -- cash management accounts

 Owens-Corning -- materials selection system